owencho/Stm8Assembler/README.md

 ## How to clone the file from GitHUB
-the repository can be cloned by issuing the command below with GitBash.
+The repository can be cloned by issuing the command below with GitBash.
 ```
 git clone https://github.com/owencho/Stm8Assembler
 ```
-or you can download through STM8Assembler GitHUB repository webpage
+Or you can download through STM8Assembler GitHUB repository webpage

 ![clonepic](https://github.com/owencho/Stm8Assembler/blob/master/Resources/images/cloneImage.PNG)